 Evidence gathering for the Local Plan by the Council.
 Can include Scoping Reports, Issues and Options, evidence gathering and Preferred Options consultation opportunities.
-Scoping Report for Assessment under the Habitats Regulations and /or ping Report for Assessment under the Habitats Regulations and Sustainability Appraisal produced
+Scoping Report for Assessment under the Habitats Regulations and /or

 Stage 2 Regulation

 Publication of the Local Plan